chevron_right

 Introduction

 Are you puzzled by the discrepancy between your bounce rate in Google Analytics and what you see on Ezoic?
 You're not alone.
 The way Google Analytics defines a 'bounce' may not accurately reflect the level of user engagement on your site.
 This article delves into the differences between Google Analytics' and Ezoic's definitions of bounce rates, explaining why you might see varied statistics and how Ezoic's approach offers a more accurate picture of user interest.
-Read on to understand these distinctions and gain a clearer view of your site's performance.

 Overview